microsoft/openshift-container-platform/README.md

 **The Master branch has been updated to deploy version 3.11**

 The master branch contains the most current release of OpenShift Container Platform with experimental items.
 This may cause instability but will include new items or enable new configuration options.

-We have branches for the stable releases:
+We will maintain the templates for the current version of OCP as well as one version back (N-1).
+The older branches will not be deleted but will no longer be maintained or updated.

+The following branches exist:

+**Commercial Azure**
 - Release-3.6 (As is; no longer updated)
-- Release-3.7
+- Release-3.7 (As is; no longer updated)
-- Release-3.9
+- Release-3.9 (As is; no longer updated)
 - Release-3.10

+**Azure Stack**
-- azurestack-release-3.7
+- azurestack-release-3.7 (As is; no longer updated)
-- azurestack-release-3.9
+- azurestack-release-3.9 (As is; no longer updated)

 Bookmark [aka.ms/OpenShift](http://aka.ms/OpenShift) for future reference.